awslabs/aws-c-io/README.md

     The channel now goes idle waiting on the application to finish processing its data.

 3. The application notifies the channel (via the API on the application protocol handler) it has processed 20kb of data.
-This causes the protocol handler to issue an update_window message with an update of 20kb.
+This causes the protocol handler to issue an `increment_read_window` message with an update of 20kb.

     Slot 2 passes the message on to the TLS handler.
 It evaluates the message and simply, sends a 20kb window update message to its slot.